Coping with cancer over the holiday season

 The holiday season can be difficult for people who have experienced a major change or loss in their life.
 Feelings of loneliness, isolation and sadness are common and holiday traditions can be painful reminders of how different life has become.

-Janet Phillips, Manager of the Cancer Council Helpline, said the Helpline received hundreds of distressed calls from people affected by cancer during the holiday season.
-"This can be a very difficult time for people affected by cancer," Mrs Phillips said.
+Katherine Lane, Manager of the Cancer Council Helpline, said the Helpline received hundreds of calls from people affected by cancer during the holiday season.
+"This can be a very difficult time for people affected by cancer," Katherine said.

 "We speak to patients who are fearful that this may be their last Christmas.
 Others may be worried that their feelings and emotions may ruin the celebrations for others.
 Some people are concerned they may experience frustrating delays in appointments, treatments and results over this period."

-"As experienced cancer nurses, we are here to listen to people's cancer experiences and share emotional and practical support to help people cope with the feelings of sadness and sorrow."
-Mrs Phillips encourages anyone finding it difficult to cope with cancer to call the Cancer Council Helpline on 13 11 20.
+"As experienced cancer nurses, we are here to listen to people's cancer experiences and share emotional and practical support to help people cope with the challenges or feelings of sadness that they may be facing."
+Katherine encourages anyone finding it difficult to cope with cancer to call the Cancer Council Helpline on 13 11 20.

 Strategies from others affected by cancer, sharing experiences and coping strategies can help people get through difficult times.
 Cancer Council Victoria spoke to patients, family and friends affected by cancer, as well as people coping with the loss of a loved one to find out how they coped with Christmas.
 Here are some of their suggestions: